The Transporter Test and the Three Camps of Brain Preservation

 For reanimators, a copy is not the original.
 It’s obviously something else.
 For uploaders, we are all copies of our former selves.
 They note that life is constantly copying our body’s essential patterns, moment-by-moment, into new molecules, just to stay alive.
 Uncertains say that copy problem discussions are all just unprovable speculation at this point.
 Some even claim the problem is metaphysics, meaning we may never know an answer, and can only make ever-finer observations of the copies.
 What’s more, even if the copy differs subtly from the original, it isn’t clear how much difference people would find acceptable before they stop transporting (uploading).
 That decision will differ for different people, and is a very personal one.

 Things get even weirder when the discussion turns to making multiple copies of individual minds.
-Uploaders tend to see this as an advantage, something all future minds may want.
+Uploaders tend to see this as an advantage, something many future minds may want.
 Just as biology occasionally creates initially-identical twins, which then go on to live unique lives, we may one day able to create initially-identical minds, which will then “fork” into increasingly-divergent identities.
 We might even merge some or all of our forked minds later again, if we want, just as multiple personalities can sometimes be reassociated into one personality in psychotherapy.
 Reanimators and uncertains are often disbelieving or skeptical of such claims, and they may also question the value or ethics of such a process.

 One more weirdness emerges when we start talking about the attitude of copied minds toward death.
 Some uploaders argue that for backed-up uploads, death would become a minor annoyance, not the major traumatic event it often is today.
 No copy would likely willingly kill itself, unless there was some benefit (as in the Transporter Test).
 Sentient minds want to survive.
 But “survival” may have a different meaning, the better our mental patterns are backed up.
 Unwilling or accidental deaths might cause little subjective violence to an upload that knew it had a copy that would carry on.
 The copied mind might be annoyed by a forced or accidental death, the way we get annoyed when our backed-up hard drive crashes today, and know we’ll now be wasting time restoring the copy.
 But if they had a safe and reasonably recent copy, a backed-up upload, or even a biological human with a full backup in the cloud, might not feel they were losing their personal identity, even as they were dying.
 If uploaders are right, the very nature of death may change, for everyone who takes this perspective in coming years.